-Application vs. Project
+Application versus Project

 Copado Application Object

 Copado enables you to track everything related to your applications.
-You can group your user stories into applications, sub-applications and features.
+You can group your user stories into applications, sub-applications, and features.

-On the Application detail page you can find relevant information about the app, such as the name, the description, the product manager and its related parent application, if any.
+On the Application detail page, you can find relevant information about the app, such as the name, the description, the product manager, and its related parent application, if any.

-You can use the Stability field to define the operational status of your application and specify if it is:
+Define the operational status of your application and specify if it is: